in yours ears and on tv

 O: The Oprah Magazine says that LOOK is an “LGBTQ book that will change the literary landscape in 2020.”
 Kirkus says it’s “a searing take on sexuality;” Booklist calls it “elegiac in tone” and says, “This is a lush and literary character study that will appeal to readers of Nina LaCour.
 Sharply incisive and, at times, deeply romantic, it's a narrative that doesn't underestimate its audience as it turns the spotlight on their intensely focused world.”
 Per SLJ, it’s “part coming-of-age story, part slow-burn romance, part feminist-manifesto.”
 And Publisher’s Weekly notes that “Romanoff’s coming-of-age novel indicts social media, the public gaze, and its effects on self-image; through Lulu’s transformation, the author shows that no one is as perfect as their feed appears, and that identity is often messier than a single post can capture.”

-BuzzFeed says it’s one of 17 queer YA novels you should read this winter; BookRiot says one of nine in March!
+Plus, BuzzFeed says it’s one of 17 queer YA novels you should read this winter; BookRiot says one of nine in March!
 Veronica Roth says it’s one of her favorite quarantine reads (who knew that was going to be a thing?)

 Kirkus called GRACE AND THE FEVER an “immersive, touching read… a thrilling romp through a fangirl fantasy in which everything crashes and burns and the heroine emerges stronger.”
 Booklist gave it a starred review!
 The Today Show says it’s a perfect read for a long weekend; The Atlantic extends that to the whole summer.
 NPR included it in their Book Concierge as a Staff Pick, and Vulture named it the #2 YA novel of 2017.